Mohamed-A-7/Mohamed-A-7/README.md

 </p>

 - 🏢 I'm a Front-End Developer working as a Freelancer.
-- 👨‍💻 As an e-commerce student at Cairo University, I'm passionate about programming, web development, and technology.
-I am always exploring new technologies to enhance my skills.
+- 👨‍💻 As an e-commerce student at Cairo University, I am passionate about programming and web technologies.
+I'm always exploring new tools and techniques to enhance my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to web development.

 ### Connect with Me :